 Superman of the 1970s and 80s was a lot more down to earth than the Superman of the new millennium.
-This was something that occurred to me while I was watching Christopher Reeve in his first Superman movie with my wife.
+This was something that occurred to me while I was watching Christopher Reeve in his first Superman movie.
 Superman was likable, was a hero, acted like he enjoyed being a hero, he smiled, and he rescued cats.

 I came across the public service announcement to the right while reading through Shazam #25.
 I got to looking closely at the drawing and thought, “The artist who did this was sure to have been influenced by Neal Adams.”